khaledhikmat/tr-extractor/README.md

 - Properties
 - Inheritance Confinments
 - Supportive Documents
-- Expenses

 ### Phase 2 - Automation

-- Pull Trello cards every 3 hours and store in a PostgresSQL database.
+- Pull Trello cards every day and store in a PostgresSQL database.
+Please refer to bove schedule.
-- Query the Postgres database every 3 hours to update Google Sheet with multiple sheet names: one for each board type.
+- Trigger a webhook to update Notion properties database and provide different views on the data.
+- Trigger a webhook to update Notion inheritance confinments database and provide different views on the data.
-- Query the Postgres database every 3 hours to update Notion database and provide different views on the data.
+- Trigger a webhook to update Notion supprotive docs database and provide different views on the data.

 ### Phase 3 - Knowledge Base Powered by AI

-- Run a RAG pipeline to produce a private knowledge base.
+- Run a pipeline to produce a private knowledge base.
+Given that the data is structured, we will rely on tools as opposed to RAG to power the search.
-- Produce a front-end to query the RAG system.
+- Produce a front-end to query the KB.